-Our comprehensive service covers all aspects of building engineering, architecture, design, and consultancy.
-We work on 10,000 projects annually and have an extensive track record in developing inspiring healthcare, pharmaceutical, commercial, retail, hotels, residential, education, arts & culture, sports, high-rise, and airport buildings.
-We also have market-leading expertise in timber structures and off-site construction practices.
+Our comprehensive service covers all aspects of building engineering, architecture, landscape & urbanism, design, and consultancy.
+We offer clients a complete range of services throughout the entire building’s life cycle.
+And have an extensive track record in developing technology & science, retail, hotels, residential, education, arts & culture, and sports buildings.

 Ramboll has great experience in designing high-rise buildings.
-Read about a selection of the significant buildings Ramboll has been involved in (online publication, opens in new window).
+Read about a selection of the significant buildings Ramboll has been involved in.

 The New Karolinska Solna is one of the world’s biggest and most ambitious hospital projects.
-When the hospital is complete in 2016/2017 it will offer highly qualified specialist care and a world-class research environment.
+The hospital was completed in 2017 and offers highly qualified specialist care and a world-class research environment.

 A landmark tower among landmark towers, Capital Gate is the 35 storey focal point of Abu Dhabi's Capital Centre, a mixed use development supporting the Abu Dhabi National Exhibition Centre (ADNEC).
 In June 2010, it was certified by Guiness Book of Records as the furthest-leaning manmade tower in the world.
 We were appointed as specialist consultant by lead engineer and architect RMJM to advise on construction.

 Dalston Works (previously known as Dalston Lane) is the largest Cross Laminated Timber (CLT) project globally, using more timber than any other scheme in the world by volume.